-🟩 Primitive types, asserts, limits, Function, Span, Result
+🟩 Primitive types, asserts, compiler macros, Function, Span, Result

 Foundation library provides many fundamental type definitions and types widely used by other libraries.